-Compared to the industry-leading Titleist Pro-V1x, the Kirkland 3-piece golf balls stacked up relatively close in many ways.
+When asking, ‘Are Kirkland golf balls good?’, one can look at the comparison to the industry-leading Titleist Pro-V1x, where Kirkland 3-piece golf balls stack up relatively close in many ways.

 Taken from a wide range of golfers with varying handicaps and swing speeds, the Kirkland Performance one only dragged behind in distance by an average of 10 yards total.

-Kirkland balls carried an average of 7 yards less than the Pro-V1x and experienced a 3mph ball speed deficit.
+What kind of golf balls are Kirkland?
+Kirkland balls, which carried an average of 7 yards less than the Pro-V1x and experienced a 3mph ball speed deficit, are a cost-effective alternative offering decent performance.

 Kirkland balls also showed more significant numbers than the Pro-V1x in ball spin, and by a considerable amount.